-As a result, the general permanent function cannot be expressed by a family of CNF-formulas with a polynomial number of auxiliary variables and an incidence graph of bounded tree-width.
+As a result, the general permanent function cannot be expressed by a family of CNF formulas with a polynomial number of auxiliary variables and an incidence graph of bounded tree-width.

-Remark 3.
-The above lower bounds are independent of the size of the CNF formula.
+$Remark\ 3.$ The above lower bounds are independent of the size of the CNF formulas.